jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork new project][4]

 Put your fork of the project on the web by using Bluemix.
 To make the most of DevOps Services and Bluemix, make sure that your Bluemix space has the Delivery Pipeline service.
-If it doesn't have that service, [these steps][26].
+If it doesn't have that service, [follow these steps][26].

 At the top of the screen, click **Build &amp; Deploy**.
 Then, click **Simple**.